mynimi/mynimi.github.io/_posts/2017-01-27-calligraphy-the-beginning.md

 title: Calligraphy 101 - The Beginning
 name: K1DA
 subtitle: An introduction into the world of pointed pen
-tags: [pointed pen, calligraphy, tips, Basics, starter kit, tools]
+tags: [pointed pen, calligraphy, tips, Basics, starter kit, tools, calligraphy 101]
 description: An introduction into the world of beautiful letters, nibs and ink.
 lang: en
 ---